JohnMulligan/covid_dashR/README.md

 It also contains a Dockerfile for building the environment for local and remote deployment.

-Data is current for Jan 12, 2022.
+Data is current for Jan 19, 2022 but no 2022 deaths have been reported.

 This app has been featured on: